andysellick/css-circles/README.md

 - @donutSize: Optional value.
 Defaults to 50%.
 Set to the size the ring should be.
 - @donutStatic: Optional value.
 Set to yes to have segments appear to move away from the circle on hover, rather than simply expand.

+Note: to remove the hover effect add the class of 'nohover' to the parent element.

 Add markup as follows:

 ```html